 Can Dogs Eat Bananas?

-Once touted as the “world’s most perfect food,” bananas are the go-to healthy snack for humans, especially post-workout or mid-marathon.
-For dogs, however, while they can safely enjoy bananas, it’s best only in moderation.
+Bananas, once touted as the “world’s most perfect food,” are the go-to healthy snack for humans, especially post-workout or mid-marathon.
+However for dogs, bananas are best enjoyed in moderation.

-Feeding your pup too many bananas can lead to gastrointestinal distress, either in the form of constipation or upset tummy.
-It can also result in hyperkalemia, which is an overabundance of potassium in the dog’s system.
-Additionally, banana peels can pose a problem if they block the intestines.
+Though banana peels are not toxic, they are difficult to digest and can cause internal blockage if swallowed.
 Some pets have allergies, while others simply will not eat a banana.
 If you notice your pet has an unexpected reaction to banana, consult your veterinarian.

 What About Dried Banana Chips?